lunush/resume/README.md

 ![Preview](images/preview.png)
 A personal portfolio made with Svelte

-## Usage
-You are free to use it in any way you'd like as long as you make it clear that you are not the original author.

 ## Pull requests
 This repository does not accept pull requests.
 Feel free to fork it and tweak it as you see fit.